-We prefer that you Contact Us!, but we will see walk ins on a limited basis.
+We prefer that you Make An Appointment, but we will see walk ins on a limited basis.
 We also allow drop off appointments which can help clients with busy schedules to drop off the pet for treatment and pick up later that day.

 Today’s modern anesthetic monitors have made surgery much safer than in the past.
 Here at Cordova Animal Medical Center, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won’t be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.
 The handout on anesthesia explains this in greater detail.